enmasseio/hypertimer/README.md

 //   Timeout B
 ```

 When performing asynchronous tasks inside a timeout, one needs to create an asynchronous timeout, which calls `done()` when all asynchronous actions are finished.
 This is required in order to guarantee a deterministic order of execution.
+When non-deterministic order is desired, the configuration option `deterministic` can be set to `false`.

 ```js
 // asynchronous timeout